ashtron/monft/README.md

 npm i
 npm start
 ```
-You will need to have [Metamask](https://metamask.io) installed and listening to
+You will need to have [MetaMask](https://metamask.io) installed and listening to
 `localhost 8545` with Chain ID `31337`.

 ## Kovan

+Get some [Kovan ETH](https://github.com/kovan-testnet/faucet).
+You'll need to load up two different addresses if you want
+to try mutating on transfer, but you can also cheat by using the "Mutate" button.

+Point your browser at [https://monft.surge.sh/](https://monft.surge.sh/).

+Connect your wallet and try it out!